neBraun/neBraun/README.md

 **My Role & Contributions:**
 - **Full-Stack Development:** Built the application from the ground up.
-- **Backend:** Developed a robust RESTful API using C# .NET Core and Entity Framework, connected to an MS SQL Server database.
+- **Backend:** Developed a RESTful API using C# .NET Core and Entity Framework, connected to an MS SQL Server database.
-- **Frontend:** Created a responsive and intuitive user interface with React, Redux for state management, and Material-UI for styling.
+- **Frontend:** Created a user interface with React, Redux for state management, and Material-UI for styling.
 - **Database Design:** Designed and implemented the database schema to support all application features.

 ---

 Thank you for visiting my profile!
 I value clean code, teamwork, and continuous learning.
 Feel free to reach out or explore my repositories for more details and examples of my work.